signalfx/signalfx-agent/docs/advanced-install-options.md

     See [Privileges](#privileges) for information on the capabilities the Smart Agent requires.

-3. Run the Smart Agent by invoking the Smart Agent executable
+3. Run the Smart Agent by invoking the Smart Agent executable:

 ```sh
 SignalFxAgent\bin\signalfx-agent.exe-config <path to config.yaml>